davidderaedt/Brackets-extension-toolkit/README.md

 *	Adds useful shortcuts to the `Help` menu to directly open the Brackets `src` folder, and to open the Brackets wiki in a new browser window.
 *	Uses its own source code to help new developers understand how to build extensions.

+##Install from URL

+1. Open the the Extension Manager from the File menu
+2. Copy paste the URL of the github repo or zip file

 ##Instructions

 Install as any Bracket extension (see below), and check the `Help` menu.